openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

    `{"ReplicaCount":2,"QuorumReplicaCount":0}`

-   **Note:** Previously ReplicaCount was 3, Now it has modified to 2.
-Also,there should be only one count change from the existing replica number.
+   **Note:** Previously ReplicaCount was 3 and it is now modified to 2.
+Also, there should be only one count change from the existing replica number.

-8. Repeat step 6 & 7 in other Nodes where OpenEBS volume are mounted.
+8. Repeat steps 6 and 7 in other Nodes where OpenEBS volume is mounted.

-   Do following operations from master Node
+   Perform the following operations from master Node.

-9. Scale down the replica by reducing one count.
-Following command will help you to do this.
+9. Decrease replica count by reducing one count using the following command.

    ```
    kubectl scale deployment <jiva_replica_deployment> --replicas=<one count less>